 QUESTION: What’s wrong with Folgers coffee?
 I think it’s good and a lot of those fancy coffees are just bitter and disgusting. – Bill B

 ANSWER: There is nothing specifically wrong with Folgers coffee.
-Folgers is one of the best selling brands of coffee in America, and a staple at many households.
-Many people, especially in America, where Folgers originated and is still popular to this day, have been purchasing, brewing, and enjoying Folgers brand coffee for their entire lives.
-The brand’s slogan, “the best part of waking up, is Folgers in your cup,” is permanently etched into the memory of a large percentage of American families.
+Classic Folgers has a rich history in the United States and is an iconic American brand.
+It is one of the best selling brands of coffee in the country, and a staple in many households.
+Many coffee drinkers, especially in America, where Folgers originated and is still popular to this day, have been purchasing, brewing, and enjoying Folgers brand coffee for their entire lives.
+The brand’s slogan, “the best part of waking up, is Folgers in your cup,” is permanently etched into the memory of a large percentage of American families as is the timeless tradition of Folgers.

-The original Folgers, called Folgers Classic Roast, is said to use the same recipe that they have been using since the company was founded in the 1800’s.
-The ingredient list is the same as it has always been since day one: 100% coffee.
+The original Folgers coffee company founded by James Folger, called Folgers Classic Roast, is said to use the same recipe that they have been using since the company was founded in the 1800’s.
+The ingredient list on the product package is the same as it has always been since day one: 100% coffee.
 The kind of coffee Folgers uses, however, is shrouded in mystery.
-According to the brand’s own website, Folgers is made with a blend of robusta and arabica coffee beans, which are mountain grown and medium-roasted for a rich, smooth flavor.
+According to the most current information on the company’s website, Folgers is made with a blend of arabica and robusta coffee beans, which are mountain grown for smooth flavor and a rich medium roast coffee.

-Arabica beans have more deep, complex, and multi-faceted flavor profiles, while robusta beans are higher in caffeine, but with a more bitter and overpowering taste.
+Arabica beans are used by the best coffee companies in the world.
+They have more deep, complex, and multi-faceted flavor profiles, while robusta beans have a higher caffeine content, but with a more bitter and overpowering taste.
 Robusta beans, therefore, need to be blended with arabica beans, in order to tame down the more forward flavors of the robusta beans.
 The recipe, which obviously has changed since the 1800’s, despite Folgers claims, switched the percentage of arabica to robusta beans used in their classic roast in 2015, changing from 60/40 arabica to robusta, to 40/60 arabica to robusta.

 While Maxwell House moved to 100% arabica beans, Folgers decided to double down on their robusta loyalty, increasing the amount of robusta beans they use in their blends.
 Some loyal Folgers drinkers became very upset when they tasted their beloved classic roast after the ratio change, and complained about the new blend on online product reviews, calling the new Folgers recipe bitter, and even downright bad.

-Though there are plenty of positive online reviews since Folgers made the switch, and even enough positive reviews to outweigh the negative reviews, there is still a noticeable shift in opinion in how people view the brand since 2015.
+Though there are plenty of positive online reviews since Folgers made the switch, and though positive reviews outweigh the negative reviews, there is still a noticeable shift in opinion in how people view the brand since changing their product formulation in 2015.

 So, what’s wrong with Folgers?
 It seems their decision to sacrifice their coffee’s overall quality for a budget friendly price point is a step in the wrong direction.
-However, the news of Folgers coffee brand receiving less than stellar reviews should come as no surprise to coffee enthusiasts.
-Those with a nose for excellent coffee left Folgers behind long ago.
+However, the news of Folgers coffee brand receiving less than stellar reviews should come as no surprise to coffee connoisseurs.
+Those with a daily habit and a nose for an excellent cup of joe left Folgers behind long ago.
 Though Folgers is still the top-selling packaged pre-ground coffee in America, opinions of the brand are shifting downwards.